 Let me begin by saying, you’ll still need a cast iron pan.
 I know.
 And you’re probably asking, “Well, what’s the whole point of air frying if you’re still going to pan sear.”
 I say this because I’m obsessed with meat crust, as obsessed as I am about bread crust.
 The fervent need is equal parts Maillard respect and taste.
 Reverse searing gives you tender centers and mega crust by drying out the exterior before the final sear.
 Commonly, seasoning like salt bae is done after the steak has been pan-cooked to avoid burnt pepper, a flavor I actually enjoy.
 With this two-step method, the results are crispy fat and an almost creme brûlée cracking crust when you hit that bad boi on a cast iron.
 Any of the gristle or fat is well rendered, super tender and the temperature is perfect throughout.

 First, what in the world is reverse searing?
 For those of you who are just really into sous vide (I’m not one of them), the intent of evenly cooking at slow and low temperatures in a moist environment to achieve a properly cooked protein is similar in reverse searing.
 The biggest difference is the cooking happens in a dry environment.
 Hot air that circulates directly over the meat creates a slightly tighter, dryer exterior but with the proper resting, it makes it easy to sear.

 Invest in a great thermometer.
 Thermopen, Taylor oven probe, whatever, as long as they read accurately and quickly.
 The key to reverse searing is in the temperature reading and not necessarily time.
-You’ll want to stop the reverse searing stage when the center of the steak reaches 100-110f degrees if you like it rare, like me, or 110-120f for you mid-rare folks.
+You’ll want to stop the reverse searing stage when the center of the steak reaches 90-100f degrees if you like it rare like myself, or 110f for you mid-rare folks.